tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/对象操作_intl_en.md

 No specific methods provided.
 You can call the `BaseResp` member functions to get the common header.

 ## Advanced APIs (Recommended)

 ### Composite upload

-#### API description
+#### Description

-This API is used to upload multiple parts concurrently using the multipart upload APIs.
+This API is used to upload multiple parts concurrently via multiple threads using the multipart upload APIs.

 #### Method prototype